 The LEAF demonstration and learning gardens are located outside Toronto subway stations in neighbourhoods across the city.
 The gardens are designed to enhance the urban forest and be sites for the public to learn about native plants and trees.
 Suitable native species are selected and planted in these gardens to provide sources of food and habitat for birds, butterflies and other pollinator species.
 Practices used to care for these gardens include mulching, feeding the soil with compost, reusing materials to minimize waste and utilizing the native plants in the garden as seed sources for propagation.
 In addition to LEAF staff, a group of 50 dedicated volunteer garden stewards care and maintain the demonstration and learning gardens.

-Nature Regina's pollinator garden in Regina has over 100 species of plants native to southern Saskatchewan.
+The Nature Regina - Royal Saskatchewan Museum Native Plant garden has over 100 species of plants native to southern Saskatchewan.
 The species were selected to support insects, birds and other small mammals.
 Those involved in designing the garden are constantly searching for native Saskatchewan plants from the area to extend bloom times.
-The garden is in its third year of a five-year rejuvenation plan.
+The garden is in its fourth year of a five-year rejuvenation plan.
 The garden is supported by numerous volunteers and monitored by a team of biologists and landscapers dedicated to organic land care practices.
 Public engagement activities include webinars and publicly accessible site visits to learn about native plants in the ecoregion.
 The garden is a designated Monarch Way Station on the David Suzuki Foundation Butterflyway and is a research site for the Royal Saskatchewan Museum and community space programmed by Nature Regina.

 Peace Garden is in a very public location downtown Regina.
 The older section of the garden is twenty years old and was badly in need of rejuvenation.
 The success of that restoration in recent years inspired the volunteers and Church to triple the garden area available.
 Plants selected for the garden expansion were primarily native plants, including groundcovers, annuals, perennials, shrubs and trees.
 Plants are selected so that flowering occurs throughout the season.
 Members of the public routinely stop and speak with volunteers about the garden and our methods.
 Homelessness is an issue in downtown Regina, and several people sleep in the garden and church entrance.
 One homeless person regularly assisted with watering the new plantings during last summer’s hot, dry summer.